Skip to main content

 FRESSCA (Filtration for Respiratory Exposure to wildfire Smoke from Swamp Cooler Air) Study

-The Filtration for Respiratory Exposure to wildfire Smoke from Swamp Cooler Air (FRESSCA) study aims to reduce wildfire smoke exposures and health risks among agricultural workers and low-income families by designing and field testing an affordable, effective filtration system for swamp coolers.
+The Filtration for Respiratory Exposure to wildfire Smoke from Swamp Cooler Air (FRESSCA) study aimed to reduce wildfire smoke exposures and health risks among agricultural workers and low-income families by designing and field testing an affordable, effective filtration system for swamp coolers.

 Wildfires continue to grow in number and severity in the Western U.S. In California's San Joaquin Valley, wildfire smoke often gets trapped in the region where particulate pollution is already high, leading to high concentrations of particulate matter for many weeks.
 This smoke disproportionately impacts agricultural workers who must spend long periods of time working outdoors.